Knee Pain

 How we provide knee pain treatment.

 Your care at Ivy starts with a full evaluation to understand your movement, symptoms, and goals.
+A physical therapist will look at how you move, your range of motion, and how certain activities increase discomfort.
+We may also ask you to rate your pain and use that rating to track your progress.
 From there, we create a plan that helps you feel stronger, move better, and get back to doing what you love.

 Treatment may include: